tensorflow/models/research/slim/nets/nasnet/README.md

 # TensorFlow-Slim NASNet-A Implementation/Checkpoints
 This directory contains the code for the NASNet-A model from the paper [Learning Transferable Architectures for Scalable Image Recognition](https://arxiv.org/abs/1707.07012) by Zoph et al.
-In nasnet.py there are three different configurations of NASNet-A that are implementented.
+In nasnet.py there are three different configurations of NASNet-A that are implemented.
 One of the models is the NASNet-A built for CIFAR-10 and the other two are variants of NASNet-A trained on ImageNet, which are listed below.

 # Pre-Trained Models